18 Jul Who Should You Target in Your Next Facebook Ad

 You can still research ideal Facebook targets via Facebook interests, behaviors and demographics.

-Just like with the Lookalike audiences, do not immediately try to run a conversion campaigns for these audiences.
-First earn their trust via educational campaigns and then you can attempt to convert them.
+Just like with the Lookalike audiences, do not immediately try to run a conversion campaign for these audiences.
+First, earn their trust via educational campaigns and then you can attempt to convert them.

 1- Competitors and Influencers

 Research top competitors and influencers in your space.
 They already have Facebook pages with loyal fans and followers.
 Targeting their pages as Facebook Interests will help you get started

 Think about top industry events that may be attracting your ideal customers.
 Do they attend big conferences or follow major industry publications?